rlantigua01/mywebclass-agile-docs/documentation/theme_1/theme_project_setup.md

 By completing the initiatives outlined in this theme, we can establish a solid path forward that ensures our web page meets our business requirements throughout the life of the project, setting us up for long-term success.
 ## Initiative(s)
-* Provide students accessibility to fellow students at NJIT for interactive support and comments regarding their coursework.
+* Provide students accessibility to fellow students at NJIT in class lectures by Professor Keith Williams for interactive support and comments regarding their coursework.
 * Develop camaraderie amongst classmates.
 * Enable in-depth knowledge of the work in courses.
 ## Epic 1: User Registration